Warren Ewens

-Prof. Ewens is a Fellow of the Royal Society and the Australian Academy of Science.
+Ewens is a Fellow of the Royal Society and the Australian Academy of Science.
 He is also the recipient of the Australian Statistical Society's E.J.
 Pitman Medal (1996), and Oxford University's Weldon Memorial Prize.
 His teaching and mentoring at the University of Pennsylvania have also been recognized by awards.

-Prof. Ewens also participates in the Genomics and Computational Biology (GCB) Ph.D. program of the University of Pennsylvania School of Medicine.
+Ewens also participates in the Genomics and Computational Biology (GCB) Ph.D. program of the University of Pennsylvania School of Medicine.

 Since 2006, he has taught statistics at the University of Pennsylvania's Wharton School.

 In 2022, Ewens was appointed Officer of the Order of Australia in the 2022 Queen's Birthday Honours for "distinguished service to biology and data science, to research, and to tertiary education".

 Publications

-Ewen has produced many publications; the following is a small selection:
+Ewens has produced many publications; the following is a small selection: